tq-bit/xlst-editor/README.md

-# XPath Editor - an interactive XML query tool
+# XSLT Editor - an interactive XML transformation

-User interface written in Vue3, using [fontoxpath](https://github.com/FontoXML/fontoxpath) to evaluate XPath queries on an XML document.
+User interface written in Vue3, using the default browser XMLSerializer API

-The app features live preview, basic syntax highlighting by monacco editor and a simple way to test queries against an XML file.
+The app features live preview, basic syntax highlighting by monacco editor and a simple way to test transformations against an XML file.

 > [!TIP]
 > [Open demo in gh-pages](https://tq-bit.github.io/xlst-editor/)